 Ardot lives and breathes on this planet.
 He shares what he likes and finds useful.
 He enjoys abstract art and ideas.

-There is nothing more effective at halting play or work like a well-placed splinter.
+There is nothing more effective at halting play or work than a well-placed splinter.
 You've been there after the initial sting to retrieve the foreign invader.
 Many of the initial attempts just embed the splinter deeper into the skin.
 You are not supposed to squeeze the skin around the entry point because that pushes the splinter deeper.
-If you are lucky enough to get it out on the first few attempts with tweezers then great, however, sometimes you may have a difficult time to get the splinter because of the location, such as on the bottom of the foot.
+If you are lucky enough to get it out on the first few attempts with tweezers, then great; however, sometimes, you may have a difficult time getting the splinter because of the location, such as on the bottom of the foot.

 Foot splinters are the worst because you need to walk.
 Every step you take drives the splinter deeper and deeper.
-Eventually, you stop feeling the pain yet the skin tissue is still being damaged.
+Eventually, you stop feeling the pain, yet the skin tissue is still being damaged.
 The body's natural response is to surround the foreign object with liquid in an attempt to shield it from the body's bloodstream.
-If the object is not pushed out by the body's natural fluid response, infection may occur.
+If the object is not pushed out by the body's natural fluid response, an infection may occur.

 Now that you are the proud owner of a fine splinter, you must determine what you're up against.
 Wood or metal?
 Soft or hard?
 One piece or broken?
 Different types of splinters call for different approaches.
 We will look at the most common splinters and the most common approaches used for their removal.
 Let's begin . . .

 The tweezers didn't work.
 The skin is starting to swell—the body's natural reaction.
 The swelling is often helpful in the sense that it will "squeeze" the splinter closer to the surface.
 One thing to remember about wood is that wood is porous.
 Wood will hold water and will expand in size while doing so.
 You can help with the "squeezing out" process by soaking the splintered area with water.
 Once the splinter is near the surface, you can attempt the tweezers again.